New TTFI office holders take control, CoA tenure ends - ExBulletin

 New TTFI office holders take control, CoA tenure ends

-The newly elected officials of the Table Tennis Federation of India (TTFI), led by President Meghna Ahlawat, took over on Monday.
+TTFI Elections: The newly elected office bearers of the Table Tennis Federation of India (TTFI), led by President Meghna Ahlawat, took charge on Monday.…

 SK Tandon handed over the reins of TTFI on behalf of the RvA in the presence of committee member SD Mudgil.
 Shortly after taking charge, President Ahlawat and General Secretary Kamlesh Mehta said it would be their utmost duty to devise means and methods to lead the national championships.

 “We will all sit down and find a way out and soon we will come up with plans to host these championships.
-These are on our priority list,” said the president.
+These are on our priority list”, said the chairman.

 Mehta, an eight-time national champion, said the new body would soon convene an executive committee meeting and reveal its other plans.